 Many taxpayers who apply for GST in India receive a show-cause notice after they file their GST Registration application.
 They get worried over what’s the mistake, why the application is not accepted.
 Don’t worry the simple solution for such SCN is to provide clarification with the documents asked.

 Consent Letter Not Attached or Not on Stamp paper

 This is the most common reason for the issue of a notice.
-Consent letter not attached along with the proof of ownership.
+A consent letter is not attached along with the proof of ownership.
 Frequently, taxpayers forget to attach a consent letter or get it signed by the wrong person.
 Get a consent letter for GST registration.

 In case of consented or shared premises. consent is required from the owner to use the premises as a place of business for obtaining GST Registration.
 It is attached along with other address proof.
 It’s a secondary document while the primary document is still an Address Proof like Electricity Bill, Legal Ownership document, Municipal Khata Copy, and Property tax receipt.

 However, attaching a consent letter is mandatory.

 Look at the Show Cause Notice demanding consent letter and other documents for proof of ownership.